yusufcodes/react-study/README.md

 # react-study

-#### Introduction
+### Introduction

 This repo will contain the code and notes (below) for the Udemy course: [React - The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux).

-**Course Started: ** 27/04/20
+**Course Started:** 27/04/20

 ## Section 3: Understanding the Base Features & Syntax

 ### The Build Workflow

-React works with multiple different things to work.
+React needs multiple different things to work.
 This section shows what is needed to work with React.

-Dependency Management: e.g. **npm** or yarn, to install third party packages.
+- Dependency Management: e.g. **npm** or yarn, to install third party packages.
 Examples are 'React', 'React DOM', and all the other build tools we may need.

-Bundler: e.g. **Webpack**, this will condense lots of files into a smaller amount, as it isn't optimal to send potentially many files to a server when deploying our site.
+- Bundler: e.g. **Webpack**, this will condense lots of files into a smaller amount, as it isn't optimal to send potentially many files to a server when deploying our site.

-Compiler: e.g. **Babel**, this will compile our next-generation ES6 code into older, compatible code that can help our application run on as many browsers as possible.
+- Compiler: e.g. **Babel**, this will compile our next-generation ES6 code into older, compatible code that can help our application run on as many browsers as possible.
 This is hooked into Webpack, and is applied to our code before it is bundled.

-Development Server: Run a local server to test React app.
+- Development Server: Run a local server to test React app.

 All of the above can be setup using one tool called **Create React App**, which is introduced in the next section.